cornerstonejs/cornerstoneTools/README.md

 ### Usage

-See the [live examples](https://rawgithub.com/chafey/cornerstoneTools/master/examples/index.html) and [wiki](https://github.com/chafey/cornerstoneTools/wiki) for documentation on how to use this library
+See the [live examples](https://rawgithub.com/chafey/cornerstoneTools/master/examples/index.html) and [wiki](https://github.com/chafey/cornerstoneTools/wiki) for documentation (Soon to be replaced by [tools.cornerstonejs.org](http://tools.cornerstonejs.org/)) on how to use this library

 **A common setup when using modules:**